joe-taylor/ansibletests/README.md

 # Ansible Tests

-This repo is a storehouse for my random assortment of Ansible playbooks in progress.
-Each folder is a self-contained ansible environment containing a collection of one or more playbooks, and each folder includes a Vagrantfile to spin up at least one host in which to run aforementioned playbooks.
+This repo is a storehouse for a random assortment of Ansible playbooks; mainly works in progress or feature demos/tests.
+Each folder is a self-contained suite of one or more playbooks, and should also include a Vagrantfile to spin up at least one host in which to run aforementioned playbooks.

-This being a learning repository, the playbooks are more likely to be contrived to try out some ansible features than they are to be of actual practical value.
+Because this repository was created for learning purposes, the playbooks may be contrived to try out some ansible features.
+You are unlikely to find much of actual practical value, unless you're learning ansible too.

 ## Usage